cbayly/reading-app/ai-dev-tasks/Tasks/genre-mashup/tasks-prd-genre-mashup-story-generator.md

 - [x] 1.6 Run seed script to populate database with genre words
 - [x] 1.7 Add unit tests for database schema and seed functionality

-### 2.0 Create genre selection and filtering logic
+### 2.0 Create genre selection and filtering logic ✅

-- [ ] 2.1 Create genreSelector.js utility module with core selection functions
+- [x] 2.1 Create genreSelector.js utility module with core selection functions
-- [ ] 2.2 Implement selectRandomGenreCombination() function that picks from both lists
+- [x] 2.2 Implement selectRandomGenreCombination() function that picks from both lists
-- [ ] 2.3 Add age-appropriate filtering logic based on student grade level
+- [x] 2.3 Add age-appropriate filtering logic based on student grade level
-- [ ] 2.4 Implement avoidRecentCombinations() to prevent immediate repetition
+- [x] 2.4 Implement avoidRecentCombinations() to prevent immediate repetition
-- [ ] 2.5 Add fallback logic for when all combinations have been recently used
+- [x] 2.5 Add fallback logic for when all combinations have been recently used
-- [ ] 2.6 Create comprehensive unit tests for genreSelector.js
+- [x] 2.6 Create comprehensive unit tests for genreSelector.js
-- [ ] 2.7 Add integration tests for genre selection with database
+- [x] 2.7 Add integration tests for genre selection with database

 ### 3.0 Integrate genre mash-up with existing story generation